League of Revolutionary Black Workers: End of the LRBW

-According to the book Detroit, I Do Mind Dying by Dan Georgakas and Marvin Surkin, the split within the Detroit-based League of Revolutionary Workers became public on June 12, 1971.
-"By the first of the year, those who remained in the League were making plans to affiliate what was left of the organization with a group called the Communist League.
-The League of Revolutionary Black Workers had become history." (page 164).
+According to Dan Georgakas and Marvin Surkin, the LRBW split—largely precipitated by the exodus of BWC proponents—became public on June 12, 1971: "By the first of the year, those who remained in the League were making plans to affiliate what was left of the organization with a group called the Communist League.
+The League of Revolutionary Black Workers had become history."